Full mad families of vector spaces and two local Ramsey theories: Local Ramsey theory of block subspaces

 \subsection{Selectivity properties}

-In the process of studying mad families (particularly $\H(\A)$, see Definition \ref{def:ad.semi-ideals.and.semicoideals}), Smythe extended several local Ramsey theoretic properties of coideals of $[\N]^\infty$ to which Smythe extended to semicoideals.
+In the process of studying semicoideals related to mad families (particularly $\H(\A)$, see Definition \ref{def:ad.semi-ideals.and.semicoideals}), Smythe extended several local Ramsey theoretic properties of coideals of $[\N]^\infty$ to semicoideals of $E^{[\infty]}$.
+Selectivity properties of (ultra)filters (see Definition \ref{def:filter}) in $E^{[\infty]}$ has also been studied in \cite{S23}.
 The first such property extends the (p)-property for coideals of $[\N]^\infty$ (see Lemma 7.4, \cite{T10}).